ai2cm/dsl_workshop/README.md

 # Workshop on Domain-Specific Languages for Performance-Portable Weather and Climate Models

-Material of the workshop held together with NOAA in 2020
+Material of the workshop held together with NOAA in 2020.
+All presentations are available in the [slides](https://github.com/VulcanClimateModeling/dsl_workshop/tree/main/slides) directory.
+Recordings of the sessions are available on [request](mailto:oliverf@vulcan.com).

 ## Setup Environment on Orion